nguyenry/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+This would merge test onto top_ten, meaning top_ten would change to be the same as test.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?